-PSY 2550: Introduction to Music in Therapeutic Settings (4cr) MUS 2010 Music Theory and Ear Training (4cr) 8 credit hours of applied, group instruction, or ensemble music coursework 3.2.11.3.3 - General Concentration Requirements: In addition to the 30 required credits listed above for all expressive arts therapy majors, the following requirements must be met to fulfill this concentration.
-26 additional credits as part of 56 total credits for the major with this concentration Required courses: At least one of the following two courses: PSY 2550 Introduction to Music in Therapeutic Settings (4cr) SWK 2950: The Art of Art Therapy (4cr) At least one of the following three courses: ART 1470: Introduction to Art History (4cr) ART 1480 Modern and Contemporary Art (4cr) MUS 2010 Music Theory and Ear Training (4 cr) A minimum 18 additional credits of studio art or applied music courses 3.2.11.4 - Minor in Expressive Arts Therapy Total Credits: 28 credit hours Requirements:
+EAT/PSY 2550 Introduction to Music in Therapeutic Settings (4cr) MUS 2010 Music Theory and Ear Training (4cr) 8 credit hours of applied, group instruction, or ensemble music coursework General Concentration Requirements: In addition to the 30 required credits listed above for all expressive arts therapy majors, the following requirements must be met to fulfill this concentration.
+26 additional credits as part of 56 total credits for the major with this concentration Required courses: At least one of the following two courses: EAT/SWK 2250 The Art of Art Therapy (4cr) EAT/PSY 2550 Introduction to Music in Therapeutic Settings (4cr) At least one of the following three courses: ART 1470 Introduction to Art History (4cr) ART 2470 Modern and Contemporary Art (4cr) MUS 2010 Music Theory and Ear Training (4cr) A minimum 18 additional credits of studio art or applied music courses Minor in Expressive Arts Therapy Grades: Students must complete the minor with a minimum overall GPA of 2.0.
+Total Credit Hours: 28 credit hours Requirements: